ClickCease

 Dangers of Inclined Sleepers

-This recall comes after millions of inclined sleepers have been pulled from the market because they pose the danger of suffocation for infants.
-In April, Fisher-Price recalled 4.7 million sleepers after more than 30 babies died while the products were in use and more than 700 babies have been injured.
+This recall comes after millions of inclined sleepers were pulled from the market because they posed the threat of suffocation to infants.
+In April, Fisher-Price recalled 4.7 million sleepers after more than 30 babies died while the products were in use, and more than 700 babies were injured.

-In these cases, the infants who were sleeping on their backs rolled to their stomach or side while unrestrained and were suffocated to death.
+In these cases, the infants who were sleeping on their backs rolled to their stomachs or sides while unrestrained and were suffocated to death.
 The American Academy of Pediatrics has advised parents that infants should not sleep in strollers or car seats or on any other surface other than a flat, firm bed.
 Beds should be made without bedding such as pillows or blankets.

 Don’t Use These Products

 These sleep products are intended for children to use without direct parental supervision.
-If a baby rolls over for the first time in their inclined sleeper, there is a high chance of entrapment, and a small chance for a caregiver to see the child and resolve the situation.
+If a baby rolls over for the first time in their inclined sleeper, there is a high chance of entrapment and a slight chance for a caregiver to see the child and resolve the situation.

 The best step as a parent or caregiver is to avoid using these dangerous and defective products.
-If your child has been injured while using one of these products, please contact an experienced product defect lawyer who can provide with more information regarding your legal rights and options.
+If your child has been injured while using one of these products, please get in touch with an experienced product defect lawyer who can provide more information regarding your legal rights and options.

 Source: https://www.today.com/parents/eddie-bauer-disney-inclined-sleepers-recalled-due-safety-concerns-t159968